mr-ravin/gamedev/README.md

      <ol>
      <li> <b><u>RotationWars 2</u></b>
      <p align="justify">
-     An open-source minimalistic multiplayer video game developed with the Unity3D game engine for android, where players compete on a rotating platform.
+     An open-source minimalistic multiplayer video game developed with the Unity3D game engine for Android and Web Browser, where players compete on a rotating platform.
 They can push each other and maneuver to avoid being pushed off.
 The goal is to make opponents fall off the platform to claim victory.
      </p>
      <p align="justify">
      What adds to the challenge?